jsoref/chromium.src/testing/android/docs/junit4.md

 Note:- This has only recently been implemented, so is not yet used in all tests.
 See [this bug][12]

-The CommandLineFlags annonations are more fully documented in the [CommandLineFlags class][13]
+The CommandLineFlags annotations are more fully documented in the [CommandLineFlags class][13]

 ## Common Errors